 One such service is ProWritingAid.
-It’s similar to alternatives such as Grammarly because it claims to use artificial intelligence (AI) and innovative tech to help you write better.
+It’s similar to alternatives such as Grammarly because it claims to use AI and innovative tech to help you write better.

-But does it actually do all that it claims to?
-In this ProWritingAid review, you’ll learn exactly what the tool does, how it measures up to the alternatives out there, and how to decide if it is right for you.
+But does this tool actually do all that it claims to?
+In this ProWritingAid review, you'll learn exactly what the tool does, how it measures up against similar tools, and how to decide if it is right for you.

-The original purpose of the tool was to make a pro writer’s book better before it received the attention of a human editor.
+The original purpose of the tool was to make a manuscript or book better before it received the attention of a human editor.
 So quite literally, it was designed to be a pro writing aid.

 First of all, let’s be clear.
 A human editor is an invaluable resource that won’t be bettered or even matched by AI in the foreseeable future.